 Does this make it appropriate for all medical practitioners?
 Not really, no.

-The chestpiece is more intimidating than that seen on standard stethoscopes, making it unsuitable for general paediatric use.
+The chest piece is more intimidating than that seen on standard stethoscopes, making it unsuitable for general pediatric use.

 Furthermore, not all medical staff will require the superior sound detection that the Master offers, (why pay top dollar for features you won’t actually use).

 However, as we stated in the opening paragraph above; if you do work with adult patients with cardiac issues, this is the number one choice.

 Quite simply, if the nature of your work requires high precision diagnostic capabilities, with cardiology assessment being the order of the day, this is the stethoscope you should be using.

 If not, you are better placed saving some money and looking towards the likes of the Littmann Classic III instead.